restlet/restlet.github.io/documentation/user-guide/2.2/editions/osgi.md

 ---
 # Introduction

-While OSGi has been for a long time an important deployment environment for Restlet developers, including an [innovative project](http://blog.restlet.com/2008/05/05/nasa-launch-restlet-on-osgi-orbit/) lead by NASA JPL, the rise of RESTful web APIs, the addition of an Eclipse Public License option to Restlet Framework and an increased effort from Restlet community led to the addition of this special edition.
+While OSGi has been for a long time an important deployment environment for Restlet developers, the rise of RESTful web APIs, the addition of an Eclipse Public License option to Restlet Framework and an increased effort from Restlet community led to the addition of this special edition.

 This edition dedicated to OSGi environments such as Eclipse Equinox and Apache Felix was necessary to make space for more OSGi specific features in the framework.
 Using our automated Restlet Forge, we are able to automatically deliver this edition, including dedicated Javadocs and distributions as illustrated above.